ci-wdi-900/riffy-proposal/README.md

 * Word Guessing Game

-This app
+This app takes in strings and tries them against hard-coded answers.
+It might, for example, see if you can guess the birth-year of a particular celebrity by typing in their name and a year.
+Or which dinosaurs lived in which periods.
+Or anything like that that you know (or could look up) the answer to.

 * Converter

 The easy version of this is Fahrenheit and Celsius.
-The middle option is one that can take in as a separate argument forthe direction the conversion is going.
+The middle option is one that can take in as a separate argument for the direction the conversion is going.
 Are we converting to Fahrenheit or Celsius?
 The ambitious version of this app could convert not just temperature, but weight, size, length, etc. Then you would need a third argument--what are you converting _from_?
 With Celsius/Fahrenheit it's always the other one, but we could even convert from or to degrees _Kelvin_.
 Or from inches to feet, or centimeters to meters, or meters to yards.
 Let the user decide!